Know Your Numbers, Know Your Business

 - Is the KPI Relevant?
 There is no point in wasting time tracking data that is not relevant or important to your business.

 - Is the KPI Easy to Understand?
-Metrics are utterly USELESS unless they are easily understandable by anyone reading them.
+Metrics are useless unless they are easily understandable by anyone reading them.
 If it takes hours to explain the reasoning behind a certain metric, then it is not really a great snapshot of your business, is it?

 - Is the KPI Misleading?
-Have you heard of the Generally Accepted Metric Guidelines or GAMG?
-I hope not, since I just made it up, but hear me out… If your KPI deviates from the way your industry generally accepts or understands them, then the explanation for this deviation must be HIGHLY visible to anyone reading them, otherwise, the KPI is going to be misleading and become difficult to understand.
+If your KPI deviates from the way your industry generally accepts or understands them, then the explanation for this deviation must be highly visible to anyone reading them, otherwise, the KPI is going to be misleading and become difficult to understand.

 If you follow these four simple rules of KPI tracking, you’ll find it easier to choose the critical numbers for your business and not waste time on metrics that may not be the most prescient.